 Breaking California fair housing laws can result in tangible consequences for any landlord.

 Many states have their own rules when it comes to security deposits.
-In California, the maximum amount that a tenant may be charged for a security deposit is two months' rent.
-A landlord may use the deposit to pay for the following things related to the rental home:
+California security deposit law states that the maximum legal amount that a tenant may be charged for a security deposit is two months' rent or three months' rent if it is a furnished rental.
+A landlord may use the security deposit to pay for the following things related to the rental unit:

 - Cleaning costs.